direnv/direnv/man/direnv.toml.1.md

 The following sections are supported:

+## `warn_timeout`

+Specify how long to wait before warning the user that the command is taking too long to execute.
+Defaults to "5s".

+A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 ## `whitelist`

 Specifying whitelist directives marks specific directory hierarchies or specific directories as "trusted" -- direnv will evaluate any matching .envrc files regardless of whether they have been specifically allowed. **This feature should be used with great care**, as anyone with the ability to write files to that directory (including collaborators on VCS repositories) will be able to execute arbitrary code on your computer.